 Overall, compliance monitoring appears fragmented.
 Significant monitoring is in place for the small handful of signatories to specific codes.
-Higher level monitoring is in place for all codes, but this has resulted in only minimal enforcement action.
+Higher level monitoring is in place for all codes.
+This has resulted in only minimal enforcement action and an uncertain effectiveness of other forms of compliance.
 The absence of regular reporting and published statistics is a major weakness.